octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 }
 ```

-Change the value of constant **AppchainId** with your Appchain ID, and you can double check it from the Octopus [testnet](https://testnet.oct.network/).
+Change the value of constant **AppchainId** with your Appchain ID, and you can double-check it from the Octopus [testnet](https://testnet.oct.network/).

 ```Rust
 pub const AppchainId: pallet_octopus_appchain::ChainId = 3;